AaronCQL/doconuxt/docs/content/index.md

 ### Docs Theme @nuxt/content

 This project is greatly influenced by the work of the [official Nuxt Content theme](https://content.nuxtjs.org/themes/docs/).
 That said, there are still significant differences in the API and behaviour.
-In particular, Doconuxt has less customisation and is more opinionated.
+In particular, Doconuxt may be more opinionated with less customisations.

 ### VuePress